jkohlin/wordpress-basics/personal-portfolio.md

 4. Activate your new theme from Wordpress admin.

 ## 2 - Post types
 We need to make sure Wordpress knows about what kind of content we will be using.
-For this project we will need only one custom post types, 'projects'.
+For this project we will need only one custom post type, which we will use for storing our creative content.
+We will call our ucstom post type "Projects".

 #### Custom Post types
 | Name  | Slug | Template | Purpose |